 Mortality rates have been declining for many years.
-When adjustments are made (see Chapter 5, “Confounding”) to remove the effect of the rising average age of the population, Canadian mortality from all causes fell from 8.2 deaths per thousand population in 1981 to 6.9 in 1996, then to 4.8 per thousand in 2013.
-Premature mortality (deaths before age 75) fell from 5.4 years of potential life lost per thousand in 1981 to 2.8 in 2013.
+When adjustments are made (see Chapter 5, “Confounding”) to remove the effect of the rising average age of the population, Canadian mortality from all causes fell from 8.8 deaths per thousand population in 1950 to 7.0 in 1985, but then rose to an estimated 7.9 by 2023.
+Projections suggest an increase to 10.5 by 2050.
+The average age at death, however, is rising and premature mortality (deaths before age 75) fell from 5.4 years of potential life lost per thousand in 1981 to 2.8 in 2013.

 There has been a corresponding rise in life expectancy, the number of years a newborn Canadian can expect to live.
-Life expectancy at birth increased from approximately 71 years in 1961 to 75 years in 1981, to almost 79 years in 1996, and over 81.7 in 2015 (see the Canty and Associates web site).
+Life expectancy at birth increased from approximately 71 years in 1961 to almost 79 years in 1996, and reached 82 years in 2019.
+(Statistics Canada)

-Infant mortality provides a useful indicator of the general economic and social conditions, including the quality of health services.
+Because newborns depend entirely on a supportive environment, the health of infants offers a useful indicator of family circumstances, of the quality of health services, and of economic conditions in general.
 The Canadian infant mortality rate has been declining for 50 years.
 In 1982 there were 9.1 infant deaths for every thousand live births.
-The figure fell to 5.6 deaths in 1996 and 4.7 in 2015.
-Although commendable, this places us well below other industrial nations, such as France at 3.2 or Japan, which had the lowest IMR at 2.1 deaths per 1,000 live births in 2015.
+This fell to 5.6 deaths in 1996 and 4.4 in 2021.
+Although commendable, this places us well below other industrial nations, such as France at 2.7 or Japan, which had the lowest IMR at 1.6 deaths per 1,000 live births in 2022.

 Other health trends include the following:

-A 2017 report by the Canadian Cancer Society summarizes cancer trends.
-Cancer is now the leading cause of death in Canada, but survival rates have improved markedly.
-Around 1 in 2 Canadians will be diagnosed with a cancer in their lifetime, and 1 in 4 will die from cancer.
-Incidence rates are falling for many cancers, but rising for some (thyroid, liver and melanoma).
-But increasing numbers of elderly Canadians mean that the overall numbers of cases will rise, meaning more demand for cancer services.
+The Canadian Cancer Society summarizes cancer trends.
+Cancer forms the leading cause of death in Canada, although survival rates have improved markedly.
+Around 43% of Canadians will be diagnosed with a cancer in their lifetime, and 1 in 4 will die from cancer, causing around 81,000 deaths in 2022.
+Although it has declined steadily, lung cancer remains the form most commonly diagnosed (an estimated 30,000 new cases and 20,700 deaths in 2022), followed by breast cancer (28,900 new cases and 5,500 deaths) and prostate (24,600, with 4,600 deaths).
+Incidence rates are falling for many cancers but increasing numbers of elderly Canadians mean that the overall numbers of cases will rise, creating more demand for cancer services.